arXiv/arxiv-feed/README.md

 ```

 This runs the `arxiv/search-index` image in a container on the network created
 using ``docker-compose``, above.
-The image accepts a single argument, the path
+The image accepts a single argument: the path
 (within the container) of the text file containing paper IDs.
 To get the file
 inside the container we use the `example` folder which is mounted inside the
 container as `/example`.
 To specify paper ids just populate the `paper_ids.txt`